dev-cetera/df_di/README.md

 ## Features

 - Robust FutureOr support for handling both synchronous and asynchronous dependencies and callbacks.
-- Register dependencies by type and typeGroup, enabling management of multiple dependencies of the same type.
+- Register dependencies by type and groupKey, enabling management of multiple dependencies of the same type.
 - Hierarchical DI with scoped dependencies through child containers.
 - Retrieve dependencies by runtime type or generic type.
 - Factory dependencies and lazy initialization for singleton dependencies.